erwinbonsma/ga-of-life/README.md

 ![The CA for a solution](images/CA-Animation.gif)

 You can experiment with the GA and see the resulting CA patterns [here](https://erwinbonsma.github.io/www/ga-of-life/).
-The [help page](https://erwinbonsma.github.io/www/ga-of-life/#/help) provides a bit more detail as well.
+The [help page](https://erwinbonsma.github.io/www/ga-of-life/#/help) provides a bit more detail.

 ## Technologies